zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 Info: Number of files different =  0
 Info: Number of files extra     =  0
 Info: Number of files missing   =  0
-Info: List of matching files with different hashes

-Info: End of list

 Info: Customer  runtime hash file is available in
 ... /hash/CustRuntimeHash.sort